 PDF reader needed to view newsletter.
 Link to Adobe Reader.

 The Matthews Heritage Museum is pleased to announce that Barbara Stegall is the recipient of the Volunteer of the Year Award for 2016-2017.
 In addition to giving tours, she also helped to create a program for Girl Scouts to earn a badge from the museum.
 The MHM is appreciative of all the many volunteers serving at the museum!
 If you would like to volunteer, give us a call or email.
 Shown with Matthews Historical Foundation President Paula Lester (L).

-Lanelle Owenby and Christina Bryan, Matthews Heritage Museum Docents of the Year, are featured in the annual Matthews Alive Parade 2016.
+Volunteers from Matthews Heritage Museum are featured in the annual Matthews Alive Parade - September 2017.